eCommerce Trends to Drive Your Long-Term Sales Strategy

 eCommerce has grown in leaps and bounds over the last decade.
 However, over the last six months, and with the global impact of COVID-19, it has expanded beyond expectation.
 In fact, research shows that the pandemic pushed the growth of eCommerce forward by five years.
 Non-essential physical retailers have also taken a 75% hit on sales with fewer feet through the door.
-In this article, we’ll explore the top eCommerce trends to drive your long-term sales strategy.
+This article’ll explore the top eCommerce trends to drive your long-term sales strategy.

-With growth at an all-time high for online shopping, and what is only expected to keep growing over the next few years, now is the right time to get into the industry.
+With online shopping’s growth at an all-time high and expected to continue over the next few years, now is the right time to enter the industry.
 If you haven’t already, and if you are considering joining the world of eCommerce, we thought we would step in to help.

 Not only do you need to have a solid business strategy and sellable product lined up, but you will need a strategic digital marketing plan in place to drive traffic and sales for your site.
 How do you go about using current trends to benefit and get those sales streaming in?
-We broke down the key trends of 2020 and how you can use them to your advantage in eCommerce trends long term.
+We broke down the key trends of 2020 and how you can use them to your advantage in long-term eCommerce trends.

 Websites Optimized to Drive Traffic

-The first thing you will need to consider is how traffic is being driven to your site if high conversion rates are your main priority.
-Naturally, if you are just starting, traffic doesn’t just start coming to your site, so you will need to start coming up with smart ways of getting eyes on your site.
+If high conversion rates are your main priority, the first thing you will need to consider is how traffic is being driven to your site.
+Naturally, if you are just starting out, traffic doesn’t just start coming to your site, so you will need to start devising smart ways of getting eyes on it.

-Luckily, there are a number of platforms that have websites for sale for you to choose from.
-Here, you can find reliable brokers to help you land a successful business and generate capital from the outset.
+Luckily, there are several platforms that sell websites.
+Here, you can find reliable brokers who can help you establish a successful business and generate capital from the outset.

 Brands Will Need to Be Ever Present and Communicative

-One of the key aspects of the customer journey is that every touchpoint that the customer experiences need optimization.
+One of the critical aspects of the customer journey is that every touchpoint that the customer experiences needs optimization.
 Customers want instant gratification.
-This means that you, as a brand, will need to ensure that you are available basically 24/7.
+This means that you, as a brand, will need to ensure that you are available 24/7.

 Consider integrating chatbots and instant chat messaging on all of your platforms.
 Even if they are initially automatically in, instant responses will indicate to your customer that they are acknowledged.
 Personalizing these messages is also important and is possible on most platforms once initial contact.

-Chatbots are affordable and highly effective methods of customer engagement, especially during off-peak and busy times.
-Simple questions, concerns, complaints, and troubleshooting can be, keeping your resources free and the customer happy.
+Chatbots are affordable and highly effective customer engagement methods, especially during off-peak and busy times.
+Simple questions, concerns, complaints, and troubleshooting can keep your resources free and the customer happy.

 Mobile Will Keep Getting Bigger and Bigger: eCommerce Trends Long-Term Sales

-Four years ago, Google had just update that site’s ranking to be if mobile-friendly.
-Back then, it was more a case of finding a product and then moving over to the desktop actually to make the purchase.
+Four years ago, Google had just updated that site’s ranking to be mobile-friendly.
+Back then, it was more a case of finding a product and then moving over to the desktop to actually make the purchase.

-Statistics show that 60% of searches take place on a mobile device, and 45% of actual transactions are completed on the same device.
+Statistics show that 60% of searches occur on a mobile device, and 45% of transactions are completed on the same device.
 And this will only keep growing.
-With more and more options to pay, more payment, and device security, and with the evolvement of sites to be mobile-friendly, mobile is soon looking to take over the desktop.
+With more options to pay, more payment, and device security, and with sites evolving to be mobile-friendly, mobile is soon looking to take over the desktop.
+Moreover, top ecommerce to drive sales strategy.

 Content Will Keep Evolving

 One of the biggest features of your digital marketing strategy is your content.
-You need to ensure that your content is informative, educational, entertaining, and empowering for your customer.
-Having regular blog pieces not only encourages existing customers to come back to your site but also heightens your SEO rankings.
+You need to ensure that your content is informative, educational, entertaining, and empowering for your customers.
+Regular blog pieces not only encourage existing customers to come back to your site but also heighten your SEO rankings.

-With the smart use of keywords and information-driven content, you can extend your brands reach by giving visitors something they want to read and something they can use.
+With the intelligent use of keywords and information-driven content, you can extend your brand’s reach by giving visitors something they want to read and something they can use.

 Look at your visual content too.
 Attractive images are key to hook a customer, but video content is starting to dominate marketing trends.
 Short, engaging videos with well-placed products and calls to action are currently the most sought after content.
 Luckily for you, do not need to be resource heavy if you have a few techy tricks and a vivid imagination.